hoangvananh2162004/hoangvananh_AWSFCj/content/2-Proposal/_index.md

 - **Amazon API Gateway**: Serves as the main entry point for incoming API calls from the website, enabling secure data submission (such as clickstream or browsing activity) into AWS.
 - **AWS Lambda**: Executes serverless functions to preprocess and organize clickstream data uploaded to S3.
 It also handles scheduled data transformation jobs triggered by EventBridge before loading them into the data warehouse.
 - **Amazon EventBridge**: Schedules and orchestrates batch workflows — for example, triggering Lambda functions every hour to process and move clickstream data from S3 into the EC2 data warehouse.
 - **Amazon EC2 (Data Warehouse)**: Acts as the data warehouse environment, running PostgreSQL or another relational database for batch analytics, trend analysis, and business reporting.
+Both instances are deployed inside a VPC private subnet for network isolation and security
 - **R Shiny (on EC2)**: Hosts interactive dashboards that visualize batch-processed insights, helping the business explore customer behavior, popular products, and sales opportunities.
 - **AWS IAM**: Manages access permissions and policies to ensure that only authorized users and AWS components can interact with data and services.
 - **Amazon CloudWatch**: Collects and monitors metrics, logs, and scheduled job statuses from Lambda and EC2 to maintain system reliability and performance visibility.